Skip to content

 Defaults to false.

 Configures explicit AWS credentials or IAM role assumption.
-If not specified, the operator uses the default AWS credential chain.
+If not specified, the operator uses the AWS SDK's default credential chain.

 {